OpenFn/docs/blog/2023-02-27-open-human.md

 But the conversation doesn’t even waver.
 Eyes briefly flick to the light fixtures, but we remain focused on refining our mission, putting an edge on our purpose, comparing visions on how, where and when we can make a difference.

 We have traveled all this way to figure out how to best work together.

 If we don’t get this right, we can’t achieve our mission.
 We are digital nomads, spread throughout Europe, Africa and North America.
 We rarely meet in physical space.
 Technology enables us to collaborate, but it brings its fair share of challenges too.

-"Sitting down all day is dangerous," says Taylor.
-"We have to make this count."
+"Sitting down all day is _dangerous_," says Taylor.
+"We have to make this _count_."

 It has taken weeks of preparation and worry to get here.
 I’ve been arranging travel, visas, domestic stuff, vaccinations.
 Since covid broke out, for three